apache/trafficserver/doc/admin-guide/plugins/combo_handler.en.rst

 2. The name of the key used for signature verification (disabled by default)

+3. A colon separated list of headers which, if present on at least one response, will be added to the combo response.

+4. The path of a config file with allowed content types of objects to be combined, one per line, without parameters.
+(Blank lines and comments starting with "#" are ignored.)
+   Parameters in the Content-Type field value will be ignored when checking if they appear in the allowed types.
+If the path does not start with "/", the config file must be located in the ATS config directory.
+By default, all content types are allowed, but if this file is specified, it must contain at least one content type.

 A "-" can be supplied as a value for any of these arguments to request default value be applied.